 But in addition to those similarities, many things are worse now.
-A never-ending pandemic, a supply chain crisis exacerbated by disastrous flooding in BC and lengthy border blockades—then the largest interest rate hike in 22 years—have combined for a perfect economic storm.
+An ongoing pandemic, a supply chain crisis and then last year the largest interest rate hike in 22 years—have combined for a perfect economic storm.

 Inflation means everything you need costs more.

-For retailers, a shipping container that two years ago cost $4,000 to carry products overseas now costs $20,000 for freight alone.
+For retailers, a shipping container that three years ago cost $4,000 to carry products overseas now costs $20,000 for freight alone.

 Expensive fuel drives up the cost of everything we buy.
 Even the cost of barging crude to coastal refineries and trucking fuel to the pumps is increased by the cost of oil.
 Food, consumer goods, travel and delivery services like Amazon are all affected by the high cost of fuel.